top of page

 Most of them still have a somewhat sci-fi character, although a lot of development and testing is going on behind the scenes.
 You've probably already noticed that you can find more and more products on supermarket shelves.
 Eventually, these may not only be good for as"space food," but obviously, it will take time for them to become widespread and liked.
 Because It's not just about what amino acids are in them, but appearance, taste, smell, and texture are also important.
 So if you are yet to crave a cricket burger it can be excellently replaced with a lentil pattie, and 1-2 meat-free days a week can be easily introduced.

-six types of raw lentils in the same type of pots
+Six types of raw lentils in identical pots.

 In a nutshell